 As you will see, none of the methods mentioned will have 100% bioavailability.
 100% bioavailability is generally reserved for intravenous methods and is not applicable for our use.
 Note that the above is just an example as the bioavailability will rarely be exact.
 The numbers displayed will be averages or a general range to go by.

 Sublingual is one of the most common and preferred methods out there.
 Sublingual generally requires taking a CBD oil product and dropping it under your tongue.
-Typically, one would hold the product there for a set amount of time to allow the product to absorb through the mucous membranes located under the tongue.
+Typically, one would hold the product there for at least 60-90 seconds to allow the product to absorb through the mucous membranes located under the tongue.
 One of the major benefits to this method is the ability to accurately and precisely dose the oil.
-The amount of CBD per drop varies widely across brands and one can find potencies anywhere from 0.30mg CBD per drop, upwards of 5mg CBD per drop.
+The amount of CBD per drop varies widely across brands and one can find potencies anywhere from 0.30mg CBD per drop to upwards of 5mg CBD per drop.
 This allows an individual to customize their dose to their exact needs.

 Another benefit to this method is the bioavailability, which is reported to be around 20-30%.
 Since the CBD is going directly into the bloodstream, you do not have the loss typically associated with the oral methods that utilize the digestive tract.
 This also means the effects will kick in much faster than the oral method, though it may not last quite as long.
 Generally, sublingual is recognized as one of the most cost effective methods for long-term use by individuals with chronic conditions.
 Taste is often mentioned as the common downside of this option and attempts at masking the taste with flavors are often made.